 13 Books for Women Who Want to Travel Solo

-Traveling solo can be quite scary and challenging for a woman who never done it before.
+Women travel solo, not from yesterday.
+13 books that will show you how to travel alone and do it with confidence and well informed.
+But travelling solo can be quite scary and challenging for a woman who never done it before.
 That’s why I suggest you read some of these books.
 You will see what other women have done and most importantly how they’ve done it.
 You will gain some confidence, will be entertained by the travel stories, and will learn some invaluable tips from the world’s expert on the matter.

-Click on the photos to get the books
+Click on the photos to get the books – text is from Amazon Synopsis descriptions

 1 – Go Your Own Way: Women Travel the World Solo

-Despite threat-assessment levels and airport security hassles, women of all generations are traveling more freely and independently than ever before.
+Despite threat-assessment levels and airport security hassles, women of all generations are travelling more freely and independently than ever before.
 In that go-for-it spirit, Go Your Own Way spans the globe: adventure diva Holly Morris finds herself lost in the jungles of Borneo, alone with her thoughts and a cold-blooded companion; Lara Triback’s quest to learn the tango takes her to the late-night dance floors of Buenos Aires; Stephanie Griest finds female friends invaluable in her journey through Uzbekistan; and Amy Balfour recounts a hilarious trek up Yosemite’s Half Dome.

 The writers in Go Your Own Way pay tribute to the empowerment of independent adventure and discovery, offering up the perfect antidote for today’s climate of fear and international discord.
 All the while, they show that alone doesn’t have to mean lonely.